Tarikh-i Jahangushay: Contents

-Description of Mongolian hunting practices and the nerge
+Description of Mongol hunts

 One of his convincing descriptions is that of the Mongol hunt or nerge as an army training exercise for the nomadic Mongols.
 In a nerge, the whole army rounded up all the animals over a large region, in order to obtain dried meat before the onset of winter.

 In the time of Genghis Khan, the nerge was converted into an exercise in discipline, with severe punishments for commanders of tens, hundreds, or thousands who let animals escape.
 This is because the Yassa, the Mongolian de facto law, is without respect of persons and, according to the Persian historian Mirkhvand, enjoins corporal punishment without respect of persons for those who allow animals to escape.
 Once rounded up, the animals were ruthlessly massacred, first by the Khan, then by princes, and finally, only after so commanded, by all the army.
 This was to form a model for the ruthlessness of Mongol attacks on well-established human settlements.